reltkaine/Xandr-V2/github-XaandrV2/Readme.md

 Sample for BADUSB script also available like "string.txt"

+check the picture for some Build Guide.....

+Details for library needed check file "libraryinclude.txt" for the list

 Install both Arduino 1.8 and Arduino 2 IDE

 Install esp32 by Espressif System 2.0.17 not version 3.......